Rishabbh-Sahu/intent_and_slot_classification/README.md

 #### Future scope
 1) Publish training accuracies using different benchmark data set called ATIS (Data pertaining to Flight domain)
 2) Using Flask, open up an 'End point' for testing the model and exposing it to Postman etc. to further query the model
+3) Support for various models like albert, mobilebert etc.

 #### Acknowledgement:
 @article https://arxiv.org/pdf/1805.10190.pdf